Human trafficking of North Korean women in China: Bride trafficking

 North Korean women who are trafficked are promised a better life by bride traffickers if they agree to marry Chinese or Korean-Chinese men.
 A lot of women willingly accept because they fear that they will die of starvation if they stay in their country.
 Although some North Korean women agree to arranged marriages in China in order to escape extreme poverty, many brokers deceive these vulnerable women by selling them into the sex industry or to undesirable partners (such as old, disabled, drunkard, or drug-using men).
 Women who cross safely may also be sold into marriage when kidnapped in areas where illegal migrants congregate.
 Prices for women vary in China from US$120 to US$1200.
-North Korean women are desired by Chinese men because they find them to be ideal wife prospects due to the perception that they are “respectful and obedient”.
+North Korean women are desired by Chinese men because they find them to be ideal wife prospects due to the perception that they are "respectful and obedient".
 Despite their popularity among purchasers, many men are sometimes reluctant to buy them because marriages with defectors are not legally recognized by the Chinese government.
 If found, the family could be heavily fined and the Korean bride repatriated.

 There are systemic barriers in China that keep women from escaping forced marriages.
 When wives run away, husbands can contact brokers and use their help to recapture brides.
 Trafficked brides are sometimes sold again by their Chinese partners or kidnapped by their marriage traffickers.
 Chinese police and border guards are also accomplices.
-They arrest women under the premises of deportation but end up selling them to other men.
+They arrest women under the premises of deportation but then sell them to other men.